finos/legend-studio/README.md

 ### IDE

-If you use VSCode (and we hope you do...), you should install `Prettier` and `ESLint` plugins, then configuallore your workspace settings in `./.vscode/settings.json` like this:
+If you use VSCode (and we hope you do...), you should install `Prettier` and `ESLint` plugins, then configure your workspace settings in `./.vscode/settings.json` like this:

 ```jsonc
 {